YalongLiu/Refined-Segmentation-R-CNN/README.md

 **This repository includes:**
-1.T1WI of 10 patients for test(Full dataset is not allowed to be made public)
+1.T1WI of 10 patients for test(Full dataset is not allowed to be made public; Warning:The provided test data is only used to test the code.
+Please use your own data to train a normal model.)
 2.Full code for model training and inference
 3.The link of pre-trained weights on google drive